-The Old Town School of Folk Music brings the joy and power of the arts to more than 2,500 school children each year through its Education Outreach Programs.
+The Old Town School of Folk Music brings the joy and power of the arts to more than 2,500 school children each year through its School Partnerships Programs.

 Students experience in-depth arts learning in music, dance, and more through sequential, skill-based residency programs.
 Old Town School maintains that a quality arts education is a birthright, and is committed to reducing geographic and socio-economic barriers through accessible education programs that welcome every child.